briandgomez/Study/Security+/Security Operations.md

     - <u>Edge</u>: location where the inside of the network meets the outside aka the internet
     - Use firewalls.
 The firewall rules may change

-- Access controls
-    - Determines where you can control from.
-Either inside or outside the network
+- <u>Network Access Control (NAC)</u>: controls access to a network by validating devices and users before they are allowed to connect

 - Posture Assessment
     - Ensure a device is trustworthy before connecting to the network
         - Could have malware infections/missing anti-malware
     - Perform a health check before connecting to the network

-- <u>Endpoint detection and response solutions (EDR)</u>: securing individual endpoints (i.e. computer and servers) while providing detailed visibility into their activities and enabling quick responses to threats
+- <u>Endpoint Detection and Response Solutions (EDR)</u>: monitors and protects individual devices (endpoints) like laptops, desktops, and servers

-- <u>Extended detection and response (XDR)</u>: expands on EDR and includes multiple layers including endpoints, networks, cloud environments
+- <u>Extended Detection and Response (XDR)</u>: expands on EDR and pulls together data from multiple sources like endpoints, email, cloud, and network systems

 # Identity and Access Management
-- <u> Lightweight Directory Access Protocol (LDAP)</u>: protocol for reading and writing directories over an IP network
+- <u> Lightweight Directory Access Protocol (LDAP)</u>: protocol that allows applications to access and authenticate specific user information across directory services
     - It has a hierarchical structure

 - <u> Security Assertion Markup Language (SAML)</u>: authentication and authorization for a 3rd party database
     - Not original meant for mobile devices

-- <u>OAuth</u>: an authorization framework that determines what resources a user will be able to access
+- <u>OAuth</u>: token based authorization used to grant users limited access to their resources without exposing credentials
+    - Used with OpenID
-    - Used with OpenID,it handles authentication while OAuth handles authorization
+        - OpenID handles authentication while OAuth handles authorization

 - <u>Federation</u>: allows network access without using a local authentication database
     - Used when you want to sign in to an app but don't want to create an account